Self-service maintenance

 Look for the availableMaintenanceVersions item in the DatabaseInstance section of the response.

-Upgrade to the target maintenance version
+Update all read replicas of a primary instance to the target maintenance version

 gcloud

-• MAINTENANCE_VERSION: the maintenance version to apply
+• MAINTENANCE_VERSION: The Cloud SQL maintenance version to apply

 --maintenance-version=MAINTENANCE_VERSION